Power Hardware-in-the-loop Interfacing via $\mathcal{H}_\infty$ Model Matching: Experimental Validation

 \section{Experimental Validation}

 The purpose of this section is to report on an experimental application of the proposed methodology that demonstrates the viability of the model matching-based approach to PHIL interfacing.

-As part of the setup for the experimental validation, the ROS is modeled in \textit{Simulink} as the Thévenin equivalent circuit depicted in Figure~\ref{fig:1_b}, built for simulation with \textit{RT-LAB}, and ran on an \textit{OP4510} simulator, shown in Figure~\ref{fig:5_a}.
+As part of the setup for the experimental validation, the ROS is modeled in \textit{Simulink} as the Thévenin equivalent circuit depicted in Figure~\ref{fig:1_b}, built for simulation with \textit{RT-LAB}, and ran on an \textit{OP4510} simulator, shown in Figure~\ref{fig:5_a_b}.
 The exogenous signal $V_\text{grid}$ is taken to be a three-phase sinusoid with a root-mean-squared amplitude of $120~\text{V}$ and a frequency of $60~\text{Hz}$ to emulate the power supply of a typical household.
 The impedance is chosen to be $Z_1(s) = R_1 + L_1 s$, where $R_1$ and $L_1$ are determined using the geometry of the complex number that is the nominal grid impedance.
 This impedance depends on the grid voltage $V_\text{grid}$, the DUT's nominal power rating, the grid's short-circuit ratio $S$, and the grid's inductance-to-resistance ratio.
 Finally, as a current source cannot be causally connected in series with an inductor, a shunt resistor $R_j$ of $1000~\Omega$ is inserted in parallel with the source.

-The DUT is chosen to be a resistive load, modeled as the circuit depicted in Figure~\ref{fig:1_c}, with $Z_d(s) = R_2$, where $R_2 = 24~\Omega$ represents a group of \textit{Dyna-Glo} heaters, shown in Figure~\ref{fig:5_b}.
-The heaters were actuated by an \textit{OP8110} power amplifier, depicted in Figure~\ref{fig:5_a}, whose experimentally identified continuous-time transfer function is
+The DUT is chosen to be a series-interconnected pair of \textit{Dyna-Glo} heaters on each phase, shown in Figure~\ref{fig:5_a_b}, the physics of each being modeled as a resistive load \(R=12~\Omega\), yielding the circuit depicted in Figure~\ref{fig:1_c} with \(Z_d(s) = R+R\).
+The heaters are actuated by an \textit{OP8110} power amplifier, depicted in Figure~\ref{fig:5_a_b}, which is modeled by a continuous-time transfer function,

+that has been obtained experimentally using standard frequency-domain system identification techniques.
 The power amplifier is fed by an \textit{ITECH} programmable direct current (DC) source.

 The interface to be designed, $\mbf{K}$, is a discrete-time LTI dynamical system operated alongside the ROS circuit in \textit{Simulink}.
-This means that the delay structure inherent to the experiment is the one depicted in Figure~\ref{fig:4}.
+This means that the delay structure inherent to the experiment corresponds to that depicted in Figure~\ref{fig:4}.
 These delays are caused by the communication conversions between digital and analog signals present in the \textit{Simulink} model and DUT, respectively.

 Each channel of the generalized plant is normalized by a scaling factor chosen to reflect the maximum expected or allowable magnitude of that signal, as outlined in Table~\ref{tab:example}.

 For the shaping of the closed-loop dynamics, bilinear-transform discretizations of continuous-time filters are used.
 The exogenous signal $\mbf{w}(z) = V_\text{grid}(z)$ is filtered with a low-pass filter with a cutoff of $1~\unit{\kilo\hertz}$ to encode its nominal frequency of $60~\unit{\hertz}$ and possible higher-frequency modes.
 The error signals, $z_1(z)$ through $z_4(z)$ in objective~(\ref{eqn:transparency_objective}), are filtered with similar low-pass filters to minimize them in the frequency bandwidth of $\mbf{w}(z)$.
 The actuation signals, $z_5(z)$ and $z_6(z)$ in objective~(\ref{eqn:transparency_objective}), are filtered with high-pass filters with cutoffs of $1~\unit{\kilo\hertz}$ to allow for sufficient control effort in the bandwidth of $\mbf{w}(z)$, and minimize it in the noise bandwidth.
 The result of this loop shaping is depicted in Figure~\ref{fig:freqresp}.